What is the best 3D projector for 2020?

 These projectors work by projecting two images on the screen at the same time to make the 3D image viewed by active glasses.
 The images created by these active glasses are better than the images created by looking through the passive glasses used in 3D cinemas.
 By using these active glasses, the vision in one eye is blocked quickly in order to show the other eye the other image.
 The brain sees the succeeding offset images as a single 3D image.

 The different types of 3D projectors include Direct 3D which can be connected via HDMI 1.4 cables and used with 3D glasses.
-For gaming on computer, an nVidia 3D-ready graphics card is used along with active shutter glasses and an emitter.
+For gaming on a computer, an Nvidia 3D-ready graphics card is used along with active shutter glasses and an emitter.
 The last type is the DLP link type of projector, where the projectors communicate directly with the glasses to produce the 3D images.

 With this type of equipment, you will be able to experience your video games or computer games in an even more enhanced virtual reality.
 Now, you can really feel that you are part of the game!